Pakistan could lose in war with India, but it will have consequences: Imran Khan

-Pakistan Prime Minister Imran Khan has once again raked up the prospect of a war, including a nuclear war, with India over New Delhi’s move to abrogate Article 370, terming it as “illegal annexation” of Kashmir.
+Adam Rizvi, TIO: NY.
+Pakistan Prime Minister Imran Khan has once again raked up the prospect of a war, including nuclear war, with India over New Delhi’s move to abrogate Article 370, terming it as “illegal annexation” of Kashmir.

-Pakistan could lose in a conventional war with India which could then be consequential in view that the two neighbouring countries are nuclear-armed, country’s Prime Minister Imran Khan said on Saturday.
+Pakistan could lose in a conventional war with India which could then be consequential in view that the two neighboring countries are nuclear-armed, the country’s Prime Minister Imran Khan said on Saturday.

 “So that’s why we have approached the United Nations, we are approaching every international forum, that they must act right now because this is a potential disaster that would go way beyond the Indian subcontinent,” said Khan.